Don’t Let Your Customers Leave! Tips To Prevent Shopping Cart Abandonment

 Looking at these reasons customers don’t complete their purchase gives can help us understand how to create a complete shopping and checkout experience that customers will find simple, safe and easy to use.
 This will drives sales and increase customer satisfaction.

 Extra costs are the main reason potential customers are leaving without completing their purchase.
 Unexpected shipping costs are the primary reason customers are driven away.
 This surprise during checkout causes annoyance and irritation for customers.

 SOLUTION: BE TRANSPARENT ABOUT SHIPPING COSTS

 Let your customers know what the shipping costs are from the outset.
 Transparency of costs establishes trust and credibility with customers.
 Free shipping is always prefered by customers.
 Many retailers chose to bundle the extra cost of shipping into the product and offer “free” shipping to the customer.
 CPCstrategy found that free shipping is critical for 73% of customers to make a purchase and encourages 93% of shoppers to buy more online.
-If you do offer free shipping, make sure to promote it across your site so customers are aware.
+If you do offer free shipping, make sure to promote it across your website so customers are aware.

 2. Having to create a new account